 Muslin Cloths vs. Washcloths

-If, after all this, you're wondering how muslin cloths are that much different than super-soft washcloths, keep in mind that even the softest terrycloth is rougher than muslin.
+If, after all this, you're wondering how muslin cloths are that much different than super-soft washcloths, keep in mind that even the softest terrycloth is likely rougher than muslin.
 Astarita says that this simple fact makes it easier to scrub too hard, which can irritate and inflame the skin.